 For most street and dual sport riders riding safely and within the speed limit, CE Level 1 protection is going to be more than sufficient.
 CE Level 2 protection has only recently become more popular partly due to an increase in riders wanting safer riding gear but mostly marketing.
 Historically CE Level 2 armor had been reserved for mostly track riding where riders were exceeding 100 miles an hour.
 With companies competing for newer, cooler gear in a softened motorcycle market, armor manufacturers came out with gear that could withstand more impact/force.

-We expect to have CE Level 2 armor in late 2020.
+We expect to have CE Level 2 armor in 2021.
 We will reach out to our previous customers with a special deal for a replacement if they wish.

 –Remember though–Our CE Level 1 armor (hips, knees, shins, elbows and forearm) is lauded as some of the most comfortable armor on the market.
 We offer a soft, flexible, lightweight, articulated armor that conforms to your body better than most.
 This allows for better range of motion for safer riding.
 Our armor also is a “repeat use” armor meaning if you have an unscheduled dismount at any speed, you won’t have to replace the armor.

 What most people don’t realize is that thigh armor and tailbone armor cannot be certified Level 1 OR 2.
 There is no certification/test for that.
-We offer those pieces where most other companies don’t.
+We offer those pieces for extra added protection where most other companies don’t.
 We want our riders to be safe and the thighs and tailbone are also quite vulnerable to injury and road rash.

 One thing to keep in mind is comfort when riding.
 Armor that is too stiff and does not conform or bend naturally with the body can be more of a hindrance when riding.
 If your gear is uncomfortable, you won’t wear it.
 CE Level 1 or CE Level 2 won’t matter if you aren’t wearing any gear to begin with.
 So make sure your armor is comfortable while riding so you’ll wear it every time you ride.